Photo series come in a variety of interesting styles. But why do photographers love them so much?

 To make the most of this experience, use a macro lens.

-Conceptual photography is all about surrealism and meaningful themes.
-There’s no limit to what you can do in this genre.
+Conceptual photography is all about artistic expressions and meaningful themes.
+There’s no limit to what you can do in this genre until it has a strong message.

 You can use your editing skills to create levitating people or create unusual props that look like they’ve been Photoshopped.

-A conceptual photo series can revolve around a specific theme or focus on multiple subjects that all complement one another.
+A conceptual photo series can revolve around a specific theme or focus on many subjects that all complement one another.

 If you need some inspiration, check out these photographers: